Redditor Firmly Opposes Wife’s Decision To Adopt A Cat Due To Their Childhood Trauma

 Cats are the epitome of adorable mischief and elegance.
 They prance around, purr, and bat their eyes like furry divas.
 But let’s be real—while they might be irresistibly cute, they’re not everyone’s cup of tea.

 Some folks prefer their pets without a side of fur-induced chaos, and our narrator (Original Poster) is one of them.
-Ever since OP was attacked by one as a young child, they’d just never been a fan.
+Ever since OP was attacked by one as a young child, they had never been a fan.

-To get things straight, OP wasn’t afraid of them—just pure unadulterated dislike.
+To set the record straight, OP wasn’t afraid of them—just filled with pure, unadulterated dislike.
 Their wife, on the other hand, adored cats.

-The couple currently shared their home with a 2.5-year-old Australian cattle dog who loved to chase anything that moved: squirrels, rabbits, people on bikes—it was all part of her herding instincts.
+The couple currently shares their home with a 2.5-year-old Australian cattle dog who loves to chase anything that moves: squirrels, rabbits, people on bikes—it’s all part of her herding instincts.

 So, imagine OP’s surprise when their wife went to a pet store with her aunt and came back smitten by a cat.
 She fell head over heels for this furry feline and announced that they simply had to bring it home.
 OP, however, was not on board.

-First, they had concerns about how the dog was going to react.
-Will she see the cat as something to herd or chase?
+First, they had concerns about how the dog would react.
+Would she see the cat as something to herd or chase?
 Then, there was the practical side—how do they stop the dog from gobbling up the cat food?
 Or worse—getting into the litter box?

 Was OP the AH for putting their foot down and saying no to a new cat?